diificult/FootballFixtures/README.md

 ## Roadmap

-1. Download the data.
+- [x] 1.
+Download the data.
-2. Create event on google calender using this data.
+- [x] 2.
+Create event on google calender using this data.
-3. Keep program running on server to update each day.
+- [x] 3.
+Keep program running on server to update each day.
-4. Add more advanced data e.g. previous meetings to description.
+- [ ] 4.
+Add more advanced data e.g. previous meetings to description.